mahatt/mahatt.github.io/_posts/books/2022-09-08-Alamanack_Of_Naval.md

 ---
 layout: post
-title: Almanack of Naval Ravikant
+title: "[Book] Almanack of Naval Ravikant"
 ---

 ## Ideas from Almanack of Naval Ravikant